tiprankstipranks

 New technologies, and our ability to efficiently and effectively implement, market and deliver new products and services to our customers present competitive risks.

-The financial services industry is continually undergoing rapid technological change with frequent introduction of new technology-driven products and services.
+The financial services industry is continually undergoing rapid technological change with frequent introduction of new technology-related products and services.
 The effective use of technology increases efficiency and enables financial institutions to better serve customers and to reduce costs.
 The rapid growth of new digital technologies related to the digitization of banking services and capabilities, including through internet services, smart phones and other mobile devices, requires us to continuously evaluate our product and service offerings to ensure they remain competitive.
-These trends were accelerated by the COVID-19 pandemic increasing demand for mobile banking solutions.
+These trends were accelerated by more employees that work-from-home, which has increased demand for mobile banking solutions.
 Our success depends in part on our ability to adapt and deliver our products and services in a manner responsive to evolving industry standards and consumer preferences.
 New technologies by banks and non-bank service providers may create risks if our products and services are no longer competitive with then-current standards, and could negatively affect our ability to attract or maintain a loyal customer base.
 In addition, our utilization of new technologies may also create risks that our customers may not be ready for or may not adopt such technologies.
-We may not be able to effectively implement new technology-driven products and services that allow us to remain competitive or be successful in marketing these products and services to our customers.
-These risks may affect our ability to grow and could reduce our revenue streams from certain products and services, while increasing expenses associated with developing more competitive solutions, which could adversely affect our results of operations and financial condition.
+We may not be able to effectively implement new technology-related products and services that allow us to remain competitive or be successful in marketing these products and services to our customers.
+These risks may affect our ability to grow and retain customers and could reduce our revenue streams from certain products and services, while increasing expenses associated with developing more competitive solutions, which could adversely affect our results of operations and financial condition.

 Technology - Risk 2